Mrfunreal/L4D2-FGD-Edits/readme.md

 	- Made "disablevertexlighting" to be off by default.
 - Prop_door_rotating
 	- Spawns with a model of a door
-	- Made "hardware options" obsolete.
-L4d2 does not have this.
+	- Made "Hinge Axis" obsolete, as it didn't do anything to begin with.
 - Prop_door_rotating_checkpoint
 	- Same changes as prop_door_rotating
 	- The model window has a note listing all saferoom doors, to copypaste into model field.
 - Color_correction
 	- Added tip notes and obsoleted things.
 - Func_fish_pool
-	- Added helper sphere to see how largethe pool is.
+	- Added helper sphere to see how large the pool is.
 - Env_smoketrail
 	- Added sphere for spawnradius.
 - Env_physics_blocker & env_player_blocker